Gift Aid is a quick and easy way to make your donation go even further. Here’s a quick summary of how it works.

 How can I check if I’ve paid enough tax to qualify?

-To qualify for Gift Aid, you must have paid at least as much Income and/or Capital gains tax in the tax year (6 April to 5 April) to cover the amount that the Scottish Wildlife Trust and all charities and Community Amateur Sports Clubs (CASC) you donate to, will claim back.
-Council Tax and VAT do not count.
-To work out if you’ve paid enough tax to cover your donations, divide the donation value by four.
+To qualify for Gift Aid, you must have paid at least as much Income and/or Capital Gains tax in the tax year (6 April to 5 April) to cover the amount that the Scottish Wildlife Trust, and all other charities and Community Amateur Sports Clubs (CASC) you donate to, will claim back.
+Council tax and VAT do not count.

 What happens if I’m a higher rate taxpayer?

-If you pay higher rate tax, you can claim back the difference between the higher rate of 40% or 50% and the basic rate of 20% on the total ‘gross’ value of your donation.
+If you pay a higher rate tax, you can claim back the difference between the rate you pay and the basic rate of 20% on your donations.